 So much is ours in Jesus!
 No wonder Paul overflows with thanksgiving!

-10. Reason for repetition
+Habit 10.
+Look For the Reason for Repetition

 Genealogies are notorious for repetition, and for that reason they are usually glossed over, right?
 Understandably you may not take the time to pronounce every bizarre name in those genealogies, but many times there is a purpose to the way they are recorded.